Amazon OpenSearch Service controls - AWS Security Hub

 Remediation

-For detailed instructions on enabling audit logs, see Enabling audit logs in the Amazon OpenSearch Service Developer Guide.
+For instructions on enabling audit logs, see Enabling audit logs in the Amazon OpenSearch Service Developer Guide.

 [Opensearch.6] OpenSearch domains should have at least three data nodes